cpn-paladino/CsharpStudies/README.md

 # CsharpStudies

-This project is a brief study about C# using Linux with .Net core 5.0.
+This project is a brief study about C# using Linux with .Net core 5.0 using Microsoft references.

 ## How to install .Net on Ubuntu 18.04